 Funding treatments to end paralysis...

-Trust PA Spinal Injury is a UK Registered Charity set up in memory of Paul-André Blundell, who was known to everyone as P-A.
+Trust PA Spinal Repair is a UK Registered Charity set up in memory of Paul-André Blundell, who was known to everyone as P-A.

 P-A was born and brought up in Whitchurch Cardiff.
 He was always a dedicated and accomplished sportsman from an early age.
-His first school was Ysgol Melin Gruffydd along with lifelong friend Matthew Rhys and Ioan Gruffudd and then progressed to Llandaff Cathedral School where he captained the Colts Rugby Team and showed an aptitude for sport in general.
+His first school was Ysgol Melin Gruffydd along with lifelong friend Matthew Rhys and also Ioan Gruffudd, then progressed to Llandaff Cathedral School where he captained the Colts Rugby Team and showed an aptitude for sport in general.